crashinvaders/gdx-vfx/README.md

 LibGDX flexible post processing visual effects.
 The library is based on [libgdx-contribs-postprocessing](https://github.com/manuelbua/libgdx-contribs/tree/master/postprocessing), with lots of improvements, aim on stability and to provide lightweight integration with comfortable effect extensions.

-Work is in progress, some effects are not ready to be used yet.
-Check out [this file](https://github.com/crashinvaders/gdx-vfx/blob/master/gdx-vfx/effects/src/com/crashinvaders/vfx/filters/package-info.java) for the status.
+Work is in progress, some official backends are still not tested/not supported.
+More effects to be implemented and included in the standard library package.

 # Demo